GoPlausible/.github/profile/README.md

 - NFT based or NFT-less (Using transaction note only).

-Note: AlgoPoaP does not use a single token for issuing PoaPs , instead it uses a per AlgoPoaP item NFT generation (if selected by Author) approach.
+Note: AlgoPoaP does not use a single token for issuing PoaPs and is token-less , instead it uses a per AlgoPoaP item NFT generation (if desired by Author) approach.

 AlgoPoaP is consisted of a frontend and smart contracts on Algorand chain: